When working with the DOM, it’s common to need to select elements based on another element.

 const parent = myElement.parentElement;

 This method returns the parent node of the selected element.
-If the node has no parent, it will return null
+If the node has no parent, it returns null.

-This method allows you to select the closest ancestor of an element that matches a CSS selector.
-It is useful for traversing up the DOM tree until the right element is found.
+This method allows selecting the closest ancestor of an element that matches a CSS selector.
+It’s useful for traversing up the DOM tree until finding the appropriate element.

 const closestAncestor = myElement.closest('.my-class');